-We've documented 23 accessibility features for Adventures With Anxiety in the Difficulty, Getting Started, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for Adventures With Anxiety.
+Strongest in Getting Started and Reading but also has features in Controls, Visual and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Adventures With Anxiety is a mini-adventure where you play, as a red dog who is the inner protective voice of a young person.
 Your role is to guard them against danger, although as you do you cause them anxiety in different ways.

 We've documented 5 accessibility features for Controls in Adventures With Anxiety which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.